SS Vina shipwreck

 In 1944 the SS Vina was purchased by the Ministry of War to be used as a target practice for RAF planes testing out new shells and was anchored further offshore.
 She was dragged from her postion in a North-Westerly gale to a sand bank in the entrance to Brancaster Staithe Harbour where, full of shell holes she subsequently sank, and has remained there ever since.

-All that remains today of the SS Vina is three seperate rusted metal sections of the hull that can be seen from Brancaster Beach.
+All that remains today of the SS Vina is the centre pole that can be seen from Brancaster Beach.
 She continues to be a hazard to navigation for boats in and out of Brancaster Staithe Harbour and a risk to life to those that attempt to walk over to visit her.